 I got one wet foot that dipped in the water, but got to the other end safely.

 This is where having a bike with “dirt track” tires comes in handy…

 The remaining 14.5 kms of the Madeleine took me an hour and a half, with two short stops to ease the back pain.

-I have only once ever done this end – and the other end in fact – once during my Tour de France 2014 (stages 3 and 4).
+I had only once ever done this end – and the other end in fact – during my Tour de France 2014 (stages 3 and 4).

-This side is the hardest of the two, but apart from a few longer > 10% stretches, is reasonably steady in grades.
+Anyway, this ascend is the hardest of the two, but apart from a few longer > 10% stretches, it is reasonably steady in grades.

 At the summit, we had another coffee break and a “planchette des jambons” with some bread for lunch 😋

 I then had a flying descend back to la Chambre, being held up the last 5kms or so by a stubborn (Dacia) driver who didn’t want to let me pass.

 As we needed to do some more shopping, I cycled on to a mall near Saint-Jean-de Maurienne and ended my ride there